Stay Or Leave?

 - What level of sexual satisfaction is to be expected?

-Aside from auditing our attitudes to love, this class show us that many of the answers we crave around love are already within us – and offers a variety of approaches for improving or exiting relationships – giving us the tools to put our desires into practice.
+Aside from auditing our attitudes to love, this class shows us that many of the answers we crave around love are already within us – and offers a variety of approaches for improving or exiting relationships – giving us the tools to put our desires into practice.

 'Love rests on two pillars: surrender and autonomy.
 Our need for togetherness exists alongside our need for separateness.'